Sous-Chefs-Boneyard/selinux_policy/README.md

 ## Attributes

-These attributes affect the way all of the LWRPs are behaving.
+These attributes affect the way all of the resource behave.

 - `node['selinux_policy']['allow_disabled']` - Whether to allow runs when SELinux is disabled.
 Will generate warnings, but the run won't fail.
 Defaults to `true`, set to `false` if you don't have any machines with disabled SELinux.